marcpage/libernet/notes.md

 When a node originates data, it may want to push the data to more than one node, to ensure the data is seeded properly, before deleting locally

-## Deleting Chunks
+## Deleting Data

-Certain data chunks can be squelched (not passed on and deleted from local cache) Each note keeps a list of identifiers that are squelched (deleted) when data of a squelched identifier is pushed to the node, it can immediately delete it These include
+Certain data can be squelched (not passed on and deleted from local cache) Each note keeps a list of identifiers that are squelched (deleted) when data of a squelched identifier is pushed to the node, it can immediately delete it These include